 If the answer does not come to you after trying yourself, peek at my solution.
 In some cases I give a hint before looking at the full solution.

-Having peeked at my solution, return to solving the problem yourself, armed with some knowledge of how an experienced assembly language programmer might approach the solution.
+Return to the first step, armed with some knowledge of how an experienced assembly language programmer might approach the solution.

 One thing I strongly urge you not to do is to copy and past code from the book.
 If you type it in yourself, I believe this physical activity will help you to learn the material faster.
 If nothing else, it forces you to read every character in the code.
 And I do not see any advantage to copy-and-pasting the code.
 After all, you will not be graded on the results.
 And, frankly, none of the programs in this book have any “real world” usefulness.
 The code is provided for your own exercising, so please use it in that spirit.